beaconTau/BeaconTau/README.md

 A BEACON data analysis package for python3.

-This package uses [pybind11](https://github.com/pybind/pybind11) to get the raw c-structs from [the BEACON fork of libnuphase](https://github.com/beaconTau/libnuphase) into python.
+This package uses [pybind11](https://github.com/pybind/pybind11) to get the raw c-structs from [the BEACON c-library](https://github.com/beaconTau/libbeacon) into python.
+This package calls the c backend to read binary data from disk into your python prompt.
 From there all the standard python loveliness is available.

 The current functionality is somewhat basic, the most glaring issue is that currently only the gzipped data files can be parsed by the RunReader.